TManhNguyen/Podcast-Summarizer/README.md

 2. [AssemblyAI](https://www.assemblyai.com): Transcribe the sound file to text.
 3. [OpenAI](https://openai.com/) GPT3.5 Turbo: Summarise the text above into bulleted point.
 <br>
-All of these services has free tier to some extent at the point of writing.
+All of these services has a free tier to some extent at the point of writing.
 Get the API keys for each of these services ready, and click the Colab link above to get started.

 ## Caution